marouenbg/ACHR.cu/README.md

 createWarmupVF require OpenMP and MPI through, OpenMPI implementation,and IBM CPLEX 12.6.3.

+1.2.
+Quick guide

+After successful make, the call to createWarmupVF is performed as follows:

 2. The actual sampling of the solution space starting from the warmup points.

 Sampling of the solution space of metabolic models involves the generation of MCMC chains starting from the warmup points.